-In this work, we propose a heuristic parallel compression algorithm (PCA), which utilizes multiple mobile tweezers to transfer atoms to the target sites in parallel.
-It significantly reduces the total number of effective moves, and the total travel distance of atoms during the preparation of defect-free atom arrays.
-As a result, the total atom rearrangement time could be reduced to scale at best linearly with the number of target sites $N$, and consequentially the success probability of achieving defect-free atom arrays increases.
-The algorithm is easy to implement and has a small computation time.
-It could be readily tested in current experimental setups.
+In this work, we propose a novel heuristic algorithm called Parallel Compression Algorithm (PCA), which leverages multiple mobile tweezers to transfer atoms simultaneously to their target sites.
+This approach offers significant advantages by effectively reducing both the total number of moves required and the overall travel distance of the atoms during the preparation of defect-free atom arrays.
+As a result, the total time for atom rearrangement can be reduced to scale at best linearly with the number of target sites $N$.
+Consequently, this approach enhances the probability of successfully achieving defect-free atom arrays.
+Moreover, the PCA is straightforward to implement and exhibits a short computation time, making it practical for implementation in existing experimental setups for atom arrays.